Clarence Mason: World Championship Wrestling

-Stevens resurfaced in WCW as J. Biggs, where he managed Chris Kanyon.
+In the summer of 1999, Stevens resurfaced in WCW as J. Biggs, where he managed Chris Kanyon.
 A few months later, Kanyon dropped his association with Biggs, which left him to search for a new client.
 This time, Biggs picked the newly established tag team of Harlem Heat 2000, which consisted of Stevie Ray and Big T. The team feuded with Booker T. Biggs gained a (kayfabe) court order against Booker T, which stated he could not use the letter "T" after defeating Booker at SuperBrawl 2000 when the lights were turned off and Big T rolled Booker up when they were turned back on as per match stipulation.
 Shortly thereafter, Biggs was released from his contract and left professional wrestling.

 Post-wrestling

 After leaving WCW, Stevens headed to South Florida and returned to his original profession, a practicing attorney.
 He currently practices out of offices in Delray Beach.